Amiando: 2008

 One month later, Facebook founder and CEO Mark Zuckerberg personally visits the amiando office for the European launch of Facebook Connect.
 In December, amiando 5.0 launches with amiandoEVENTS (fully customizable online registration forms).

 2009

 In June the World Economic Forum pre-nominates amiando to be a World Economic Forum Technology Pioneer. amiando wins at the Techcrunch Europe awards: Highly Commended as Best Webservice/Application EMEA and finalist as Best Startup Founders.
 Publicis Live uses amiando for the prestigious Monaco Media Forum.

 2010

 In August amiando 6.0 launches. amiando comes with a new look and improvements in usability.
 Further, a new pricing scheme is introduced. the heart of the relaunch is new email tool which is especially tailored to the needs of event organizers.

 In December it is announced that amiando will be sold to XING for over €10 million.

 2011

 In January 2011 amiando is subsumed by its new owner, XING.

 2012

 In January a second branch office is opened in London, UK.

+2023

+Xing Events (Amiando) has been closed down.